Innocent-Spark/innocentspark.github.io/README.md

 ## Features

+- **Content Management with Markdown**: Content is stored in Markdown files, completely separate from the presentation templates.
 - **Dynamic Gallery**: The Portugal page automatically displays all images and videos from the `pics` folder, making it easy to add new media without editing HTML.
 - **Responsive Design**: The site is fully responsive and works well on mobile devices.
 - **Static Site Generation**: Built with 11ty for fast loading and easy hosting.